Charity AuctionBest Practices.

 Set the foundation

-• Choose your event type (online / live / hybrid) and date
+• Choose your event type (online, live, or hybrid) and date

-• Set a fundraising goal + success metric (net dollars, bidders, donors)
+• Set a fundraising goal and success metric (net dollars, bidders, donors)

 • Assign owners (items, marketing, checkout, check-in)

-Pro tip: If owners aren't assigned, tasks don't happen.
+Pro tip: If owners are not assigned, tasks do not happen.
 Name one owner per workstream.

 Build your item engine